Graduate Visa

 If your re-sit more than 60 days after your visa expiry date:

 If you are required to re-sit without attendance, you are classed as ‘not required to enrol’ on the student record system.
-Students with this status cannot be sponsored for a visa by the College as we are unable to meet our monitoring and reporting obligations to UKVI.
-Therefore, you would not be eligible for the graduate route as you wouldn’t have valid student immigration permission.
+Students with this status cannot be sponsored for a visa by the College as we are unable to meet our monitoring and reporting obligations to the UKVI.
+Therefore, you would not be eligible for the Graduate visa as you wouldn’t have valid student immigration permission.

-While your Graduate route application is pending, your Student visa work conditions apply.
-You cannot work on a self-employed basis until your Graduate route visa has been granted.
+While your Graduate visa application is pending, you can begin a permanent position.
+You cannot work on a self-employed basis until your Graduate visa has been granted.

 The High Potential Individual (HPI) visa is similar to the Graduate visa for applicants who have been awarded a qualification by an eligible overseas university within the last 5 years.
 Please refer to the list of eligible institutions.